cover

 Abstract

-Living away from home have various challenges that may influence college students’ subjective well-being.
-There are different protective and risk factors can influence the well-being.
-In this study, we considered stress as the risk factor while social support as the protective factor.
+Various challenges faced by students from other regions can reduce their level of well-being.
+In this study, we considered stress as a risk factor and social support as a protective factor for subjective well-being.
 The relationship between social support and stress on the subjective well-being of students living away from home can be facilitated by other variables, one of which is grit.
-This study investigated how grit as mediator in the relationship between social support and stress on the subjective well-being of students living away from home.
-Participants involved in this tudy were 262 university students.
-The analysis used included tests of normality and multicollinearity assumptions and mediation hypothesis testing with 5000 bootstrapping resampling.
-Results showed that the subjective well-being is positively correlated with social support and grit, and negatively correlated with stress.
-Furthermore, grit is able to mediate the influence of social support and stress on subjective well-being.
-Recommendation for further research are offered, including increasing sample size, involving more diverse demographics, and incorporating other psychological variables to clarify and increase the complexity of this model.
+This study examined how grit acts as a mediator in the relationship between social support and stress, influencing the subjective well-being of students living away from home.
+This study employed a non-random, purposive sampling technique, which enabled the successful analysis of 262 data points.
+The analysis included tests of normality and multicollinearity assumptions, as well as mediation hypothesis testing with 5,000 bootstrapping resamples.
+Results showed that subjective well-being is positively correlated with social support and grit, and negatively correlated with stress.
+Furthermore, grit can mediate the influence of social support and stress on subjective well-being.
+These results have important implications for students' stress management and interpersonal relationship maintenance.
+Institutions can support student well-being by creating collaborative learning environments.
+Recommendations for further research are offered, including increasing sample size, involving more diverse demographics, and incorporating other psychological variables to clarify and increase the complexity of this model.
+In addition, Islamic-based research can integrate models with Islamic psychological variables, such as istiqamah and sa'adah.

 The PERMA+I Model as an Islamic Values-Based Positive Education Framework: An Ethnographic Study at Edufic Alhail, Hadi; Fathiyah, Kartika Nur; Juliati, Ade Putri; Pertiwi, Sekar Ayu Fajar; Hayundaka, Anandam; Muhladin, Hildan; Almedy, Taufik Hidayat